-Supposition this maybe, but what ever the cause Clarence turned out to be a weak self centred man, and in the end it was greed and jealously that cost him his life.
+Supposition this maybe, but whatever the cause Clarence turned out to be a weak self-centred man, and in the end, it was greed and jealousy that cost him his life.

 The Crowland Chronicles suggest that the ill feeling had been brewing between the brothers for some time and in a superstitious age, Edward may have been concerned with the prophecy that someone whose name began with the letter G would take his kingdom from him.
 Most certainly Edward was building up some sort of list of information to be used against his brother, and this prophecy added weight to his theory that George had his eye on his throne.
 But what about Richard, a future king of England.
 Was he whispering in the king's ear about Clarence as some historians suggest?

-Naturally, Shakespeare has Richard playing his part in Clarence's downfall but surprisingly the 'expert' on the subject of Richard III, Sir Thomas More, is doubtful of Richards guilt even Shakespeare's 'biggest fan' the nineteenth century historian James Gairdner, doesn't think he was guilty either, he writes
+Naturally, Shakespeare has Richard playing his part in Clarence's downfall but surprisingly the 'expert' on the subject of Richard III, Sir Thomas More, is doubtful of Richards's guilt even Shakespeare's 'biggest fan' the nineteenth-century historian James Gairdner, doesn't think he was guilty either, he writes

 " he (Richard) was lukewarm in his opposition and should be considered guiltless of his brothers death"